New male cadets, age 11-17, are admitted year-round.

 Our enrollment process begins with an interview between our Intake Coordinator and the parent/guardian to ensure that the prospective student is a candidate for our program.
 After the interview an introductory email will be sent to the parent that includes an application for admission and a supply list that details the items that must accompany a student into our program.
 The potential student must have a physical and required blood work completed by a physician before enrollment into our academy.
 Once all the admission requirements are met, an appointment may be made for enrollment.

-• Have a mental illness that is not manageable without psychiatric medication or regular psychiatric visits
+• A serious mental illness that is not manageable without regular psychiatric visits

-• Have serious suicidal, arson or violent tendencies
+• Been involved in arson or have extremely violent tendencies

-The process of admissions begins with the submission of three documents, at no cost or obligation to the parent.
+The process of admissions begins with the submission of the following three documents, at no cost or obligation to the parent.

 - Biographical sketch – Parents are asked to write in friendly email form a history of their son’s life from early childhood to the present, listing major events in his life which have impacted his behavior.